 Where can I get more information about the ATLAS Consortium?

 ATLAS, a joint research project funded by the Horizon 2020 initiative, is bringing together a consortium of 30 agricultural stakeholders and researchers from seven European countries.
 You can find out more about each partner and its role in the project here.

 What will be the input for the ATLAS interoperability network?
 Only the results/output of our model for the duration of the project (in GIS format, for instance), or will we have to share information on the algorithms and models used?

 The input for ATLAS should be a service which farmers can use directly.
 Companies will need to integrate their services into the ATLAS network, so it is the usable results for farmers that we are interested in.
 Each company will retain all the IPR to their solution and decide on the price for its service.
 Since the awarded companies have to demonstrate their applications and have an interest in advertising their services, they should consider allowing access to their applications for the test sites or select farmers.

 ATLAS (Agricultural Interoperability and Analysis System) has been developing an open, distributed, and extensible interoperability network to exchange data based on a service-oriented architecture.
-It will offer a means to interconnect innovative, data-driven services in agriculture to help improve the efficiency of farmers in a sustainable way.
-We started creating the architectural concepts, specifications, and initial reference implementations in October 2019, and an MVP will be available by the end of the year 2020.
+It will offer a means to interconnect innovative, data-driven services in agriculture to help improve farmers’ efficiency in a sustainable way.
+We started creating architectural concepts and specifications in April 2020.
+The key-infrastructure components have been developed, and the first versions are ready to be used by the end of April 2021.
+First reference implementations of various ATLAS services will be available in the first half of 2021.